Last year you told yourself you would find a birthmother match.

 Since the definition of insanity is doing the same thing over and over again and expecting different results, it’s probably a good idea to try something new.

-And one of the best things about building a family through open adoption is that you, like a prospective birthmother, can take your outreach into your own hands and do a lot of the networking yourself.
+And one of the best things about building a family through open adoption is that you, like an expectant mother with an adoption plan, can take your outreach into your own hands and do a lot of the networking yourself.

-After all, if a woman has made an adoption plan and is looking for adoptive parents like you, why not help her find you?
+After all, if an expectant mother is looking for adoptive parents like you, why not help her find you?

 And now, while the year is still young and bursting with hope and possibilities, is a great time to do it.

-So without further ado, here are 8 things you can do today to increase your odds of connecting with an expectant mother with an adoption plan.
+So without further ado, here are 8 things you can do today to increase your odds of connecting with an expectant mother (or parents) with an adoption plan.

 1. Tell more people

-There are many ways to connect with a prospective birthmom.
+There are many ways to connect with an expectant mother.
 And the best way by far is through word of mouth.
 It doesn’t cost anything and it’s easy to do.

 Or at least, for some people it’s easy.
 Others, however, would rather have root canal before they tell someone that they’re adopting.

 If you fall into this category, no worries.
-Not everyone feels comfortable talking about adoption or reaching out directly to prospective birthparents.
+Not everyone feels comfortable talking about adoption or reaching out directly to expectant parents.